haanaj/time-calculator-python/README.md

 ## twotimes.py

-To run this in CMD, simply navigate to the director where your file is saved and type in "py twotimes.py".
+To run this in CMD, simply navigate to the directory where your file is saved and type in "py twotimes.py".
 In this file, the user inputs a start and end time.
 The output is the amount of time that has elapsed in hours and minutes.

 #### Issues